Jarvisarmy/DQL_AD/readme.md

 ## Information
 - please contact me if you need my pre-processed brain MRI slices or checkpoints to replicate my paper's result.
+- [visualize.ipynb] contains code and plots that used in the paper.
+Please contact me if you need the output images directly, or you can ask me for checkpoints to regenerate those output images.